Automattic/blocks-everywhere/readme.txt

-`allowUrlEmbed` - Enable or disable auto-embed for URLs `replaceParagraphCode` - Enable the custom paragraph that converts HTML and PHP code into a code block `pastePlainText` - Convert all pasted content to plain text `iso.allowEmbeds` - List of enabled embeds `iso.blocks.allowBlocks` - List of enabled blocks
+`allowUrlEmbed` - Enable or disable auto-embed for URLs `replaceParagraphCode` - Enable the custom paragraph that converts HTML and PHP code into a code block `pastePlainText` - Convert all pasted content to plain text `patchEmoji` - set to `true` to stop twemoji from affecting the editor `iso.allowEmbeds` - List of enabled embeds `iso.blocks.allowBlocks` - List of enabled blocks